How to approach and manage HIV education

-Understand more about HIV and how to live a happy, healthy life with a positive status.
+Understand more about HIV and how to live a happy, healthy life when you are HIV-positive.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.

-While we can understand that the right thing to do is educate our children on the topic of HIV, we can all appreciate that it’s tough to talk to kids and young people about sensitive subjects like sex.
+While we can understand that the right thing to do is educate our children on the topic of HIV, we can all appreciate that it’s tough to talk to kids and young people about sex.
 The ‘when’, ‘what’ and ‘how’ of this discussion is dependent on the age of the child.

 At this age, concentrate on two main themes: the importance of healthy habits (like washing your hands) and the fact that HIV is not easy to get.
-Keep the facts simple; for example, explain that HIV is a germ that gets into some people’s blood but that it’s not like a cold that’s ‘easy to catch’.
+Keep the facts simple.
+For example, explain that HIV is a germ that gets into some people’s blood but that it’s not like a cold that’s ‘easy to catch’.
 Make sure that you encourage empathy from this early age.

-This is the time to start talking to your children about sex, sexual orientation, sexually transmitted diseases, safe sex and HIV/Aids.
+This is the time to start talking to your children about sex, sexual orientation, sexually transmitted diseases, safe sex and HIV.
 Discuss the various ways that the virus can be transmitted and keep the focus on providing the facts.
 Correct misperceptions about HIV being a ‘gay disease’.

 Young people have typically had more exposure to HIV by this phase.
 The key messages here are focused on prevention:

-- Abstinence is the best way to prevent the spread of HIV
+- Abstinence is the best way to prevent the spread of HIV.

-- Use a condom
+- Use a condom.

-- Always use a clean needle for tattooing or body piercing
+- Always use a clean needle for tattooing or body piercing.

-- Never share a needle
+- Never share a needle.

-- Don’t use drugs or alcohol – they affect your decision making
+- Don’t use drugs or alcohol – they affect your decision making.

 There are plenty of websites available that give good advice and detailed suggestions on how to have these conversations.